wp-plugins/universal-star-rating/readme.txt

 Universal Star Rating gives you the opportunity to add ratings/reviews for desired data, products and services with the aid of a classic star rating system.
 You can make use of two shortcodes to embed a single inline star rating or a tabularly list of star ratings.

-Supported Languages: English, French, German, Italian, Portuguese (Brazilian), Spanish
+Supported Languages: English, French, German, Italian, Portuguese (Brazil), Spanish

 To insert a Universal Star Rating inside a post just type `[usr=5]` where 5 is the amount of stars.